Dynamo-Dream/Medium_Blog_Scrapped_And_Analyzed/README.md

 - Conducted unigram, bigram, and trigram analysis before and after removing stop words.
 - Explored the author's use of different parts of speech.
 - Utilized scattertext and spaCy to identify characteristic terms and associations within each tag.
-- Employed Count Vectorizer for topic modeling to uncover hidden themes in the author's blog.
+- Employed Count Vectorizer and LDA for topic modeling to uncover hidden themes in the author's blog.

 ## Models Used